Theme rooms on the 3rd floor

 PREGNANCY AND BIRTH

 The beginning of a new life is one of the greatest wonders in this world.
 How does fertilisation happen?
-What does an embryo do in the mother’s womb all day long?
+What does a fetus do in the mother’s womb all day long?
 How can you calculate the exact birth date of a child?
-A transparent model of a pregnant woman gives an idea about how the embryo fits in the mother’s womb and what kind of changes this brings about in the female organism.
+A transparent model of a pregnant woman gives an idea about how the fetus fits in the mother’s womb and what kind of changes this brings about in the female organism.

 What is love?
 What is the difference between sexuality and sex?
 How does one protect oneself against unwanted pregnancy and venereal diseases?
 You can find thorough answers to these and other questions in the museum.